bluehat/air/air_notes.md

 # Air Notes

 Doug took notes and made a list.
 I asked for a copy because I think he would take good notes and write good lists.
-You may not need them now, but most don't arrive immediately.
+You may not need these supplies now.
+However, they also don't arrive immediately when you do need them.

 Referral links benefit the [EFF](https://www.eff.org/).